mattermost/mattermost-developer-documentation/site/content/integrate/plugins/webapp/actions.md

 ## Some common actions

 We've listed out some of the commonly-used actions that you can use in your web app plugin.
-You can find all the actions that are available for your plugin to import [in the source code for mattermost-redux](https://github.com/mattermost/mattermost-redux/tree/master/src/actions).
+You can find all the actions are available for your plugin to import [in the source code for mattermost-redux](https://github.com/mattermost/mattermost-redux/tree/master/src/actions).

 * ### [createChannel(channel: Channel, userId: string)](https://github.com/mattermost/mattermost-redux/blob/3d1028034d7677adfda58e91b9a5dcaf1bc0ff99/src/actions/channels.ts#L47)